sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // First instantiate a planner, specifying a heuristic to use (a delegate that estimates the
 // number of actions it will take to get from a given state to a state that satisfies a given goal).
 // NB: the only heuristic implemented so far is a super-simple one that just counts the differences
 // between the current state and the goal.
-That's obviously not going to cut it in the real world,
+That's obviously not going to cut it for most problems,
 // but suffices for the very simple problem we are trying to solve here: var planner = new ForwardStateSpaceSearch(ElementDifferenceCount.EstimateCountOfActionsToGoal);